Detective Entry Programme

 Honestly, the best part for me is achieving great results for vulnerable victims of crime, catching and bringing suspects to justice and working together as part of a team.
 If I could offer any advice to someone considering this as a career, I would say that you really need to look at the values of our organisation and how they might fit with your own.
 They really do need to be aligned.
 For those that do apply, I might have the pleasure of mentoring you as I am about to become a Tutor Constable mentoring trainee Detectives.

-DC Joe Isaacs
+Joe

 Case Study

-Detective Constable Chloe Hamby knew when she left school that she wanted to work for the police.
+Chloe knew when she left school that she wanted to work for the police.
 So she volunteered as a Special Constable to gain experience whilst working for a high street bank.
 She has now worked at Lancashire Police for nine years, six as a Police Constable on Immediate Response, and the last three as a Detective.

 “Without sounding like a cliché, I genuinely really enjoy helping people,” Chloe told us.
 “Every day I help victims of crime at what is possibly one of the most difficult times in their life.
 The hardest part for me about being a detective is the workload as demand is high, and so being able to manage my time as efficiently as possible is key.”